Recoupment of Overpayment Policy

 Employee Dispute

-If the employee is in disagreement with the overpayment, they must provide a written statement of disagreement to the director of human resources and student employment along with any supporting documentation no later than 15 business days from the date of notification to the employee of overpayment.
-The dispute will be reviewed and a decision by the University will be rendered.
-Based on the decision rendered, the University will proceed with the recoupment according to this policy or will dismiss the recoupment process.
+If the employee disagrees with the identified overpayment, they must provide a written statement of disagreement to the director of human resources and student employment, along with any supporting documentation, no later than 15 business days from the date of the overpayment notification.
+The University will review the dispute and render a decision.
+Based on this decision, the University will either proceed with recoupment in accordance with this policy or dismiss the recoupment process.

 Communication